 Parents Working with Schools and School Systems

-Dear Parents of Buffalo Trail Public School Students:
+Dear Parents/Guardians of Buffalo Trail Public School Students:

 School Trustees play a vital role in our organization.
 They provide a voice for their constituents with respect to the overall direction of the jurisdiction and set policy that reflects the learning needs of students.
 It is this important policy that drives the practices and procedures that are in place.
 Nine trustees form the BTPS Board.
 While individual trustees voice the perspective of their constituents at the Board table, it is this collective group that sets policy through formal Board motions.
 These changes to policy at the Board table are reflected in change in practice and procedure across the jurisdiction.
 While trustees are in a position to propose change in policy, they are not in a position to take individual action on issues that are brought to them by their constituents.
 Concerns of this nature need to be taken through the correct process and may eventually end up before the Board and prompt a change in policy when supported by a majority of the Board.

 The Superintendent is charged by the Board of Trustees to take the action necessary to implement the policies of the Board.
 The Superintendent is responsible for the overall operations of the school jurisdiction.
 It is the role of the Superintendent to put practices and procedures in place at the jurisdictional level that will support the policies of the Board.
 The Superintendent is responsible to monitor the operations of the schools in the jurisdiction to ensure that they are meeting the expectations as set out by the Board of Trustees in policy.
 While the Superintendent is in a position to make change to practice and procedure that is jurisdictional in nature, she is not in a position to overturn practices at the school level unless they are in conflict with the overall direction of the division.
 Concerns at the school level must be taken through the correct process and may eventually end up before the Superintendent to prompt a change in practice or procedure.